iivorait/FSG-GOIP-snippet/readme.md

 GOIP documentation (doc/goip_sms_Interface_en.pdf) is property of someone else, most likely the GOIP manufacturer.

+The counterpart application at https://github.com/iivorait/GoIP-SMS-receiver is for receiving SMS messages and forwarding them to email (easy to implement a database, MQTT etc. connection instead of email).

 # System requirements
 - A GOIP SMS Gateway
 - Web server with PHP support (for example Apache and PHP 5.6/7/8)